 probability and statistics.

-Professors Marcos Escobar and Sebastian Ferrando presently work with Sigma Analysis &
+Professors Sebastian Ferrando presently works with Sigma Analysis &

 Management Ltd. Modeling their FHF portfolio